 - Sonograms >3 per pregnancy

-- Medications exceeding $10,000.00 that are not subject to PA requirements by Navitus
+- Medications exceeding $10,000.00 that are not subject to Prior Authorization requirements by Navitus

-- Request for services exceeding monthly allowable per the Texas Medicaid Provider and Procedures Manual
+- Request for services exceeding monthly allowable per the Texas Medicaid Provider Procedures Manual

 *Only for those codes indicated on the Prior Authorization Lookup

 Acute is defined as an illness or trauma with a rapid onset and short duration.
-A medical condition is considered chronic when 120 days have passed from the start of therapy or the condition is no longer expected to resolve or may be slowly progressive over an indefinite period of time.
+A medical condition is considered chronic when one hundred twenty (120) days have passed from the start of therapy or the condition is no longer expected to resolve or may be slowly progressive over an indefinite period of time.

 Please note that request for acute therapy authorization may be submitted by the servicing provider and must contain paperwork required per the CCHP Therapy Guidelines.